OriolCS2/Asteroid/README.md

 ## Usage

-1. Copy 'Asteroid.h' and 'Asteroid.cpp' files from the repository or latest release (posar link) to your game project
+1. Copy 'Asteroid.h' and 'Asteroid.cpp' files from the repository or [latest release](https://github.com/OriolCS2/Asteroid/releases/tag/1.0) to your game project
 2. Add ```ASTEROID_INIT();``` macro at the init of the application
   ```cpp
   void main()